what is a layoff

 1. Furlough: A furlough is a temporary leave of absence of an employee from an organisation usually owing to lack of work or to reduce the costs to the company by the employer.

 4. RIF: This stands for Reduction in Force, and is a commonly used abbreviation related to Layoff.
-It refers to a reduction in the size of the workforce of an organisation, and is usually used in the context of armed forces.
+It refers to a reduction in the size of the workforce of an organization and is usually used in the context of armed forces.

 5. VRIF: This stands for a Voluntary Reduction in Force (VRIF) and is similar to a voluntary layoff.
-A VRIF is usually in the form of a resignation or voluntary retirement in exchange for a satisfactory severance package or in the face of an imminent termination or layoff.
+A VRIF is usually in the form of a resignation or voluntary retirement in exchange for a satisfactory severance package or the face of an imminent termination or layoff.

-7. Retrenchment: Although it quite literally means a reduction of expenses, in labour law and workplace studies, retrenchment refers to the process in which an employer cuts down the expenses of the company by terminating the services of employees.
-The main aim of a retrenchment is the reduction in workforce size to increase the company’s profits.
+7. Retrenchment: Although it quite literally means a reduction of expenses, in labor law and workplace studies, retrenchment refers to the process in which an employer cuts down the expenses of the company by terminating the services of employees.
+The main aim of retrenchment is the reduction in workforce size to increase the company’s profits.

 Latest News and Statistics of Layoffs 2022- 2024